Alepla/design-patterns-in-react/docs/structural/decorator.md

 The Decorator pattern in React is typically implemented using Higher-Order Components (HOCs) or wrapper components.
 These are functions that take a component and return an enhanced version of it.

+## 💡 Problem

+You want to extend or modify a component’s behavior without:

+- changing its source code,

+- creating multiple variations,

+- or duplicating logic across usages.

 ## 📦 Example in React

 ```jsx